 What Makes Peppers Spicy?

-The main cause of the heat in peppers is the chemical compound Capsaicin, which binds with pain receptors in our tissue, causing a burning sensation.
-It is found abundantly in many Capsicum cultivars.
+The main cause of the heat in peppers is the chemical compound capsaicin, which binds with pain receptors in our tissue, causing a burning sensation.
+It is found abundantly in many Capsicum varieties.

 What Is Capsaicin?

 You may not have heard of capsaicin, but you have probably felt its effect.
 Capsaicin is a chemical compound that is naturally found in some peppers.
 When contact is made with human tissue, capsaicin causes a burning sensation.
-In other words, capsaicin is what makes peppers spicy.
+Without it, peppers wouldn’t be spicy.

 This is what capsaicin looks like to a scientist:

-In short, scientists originally thought capsaicin was in peppers to deter animals from eating them.
-However, more recent research indicates that the chemical is more likely produced to prevent insect damage and fungal growth within the peppers.
+Scientists originally thought capsaicin was in peppers to deter animals from eating them.
+However, more recent research indicates that capsaicin is likely produced to prevent insect damage and fungal growth within the peppers.
+This is likely why stressing pepper plants results in spicier peppers.

-Capsaicin binds with certain pain receptors, causing the familiar burning sensation, however it is not an actual burn.
+Capsaicin binds with certain pain receptors, causing the familiar sensation of heat.
+However, it is not an actual burn.
 No damage is caused to the tissue, and instead it just feels painful.

 This reaction to capsaicin originally led scientists to believe that the pepper plant used it to deter animals from eating their fruits.
 This was odd, because most plants actually encourage animals to eat their fruits in order to spread seeds via mobile mammals.

-However, most stomach acid causes damage to pepper seeds, with the exception of birds.
-And birds can’t feel the burn from hot peppers.
+However, stomach acid can cause damage to pepper seeds, but not in birds.
+Interestingly, birds can’t feel the burn from hot peppers.

 “Birds are indifferent to the pain-producing effects of capsaicin and therefore serve as vectors for seed dispersal.”